helgoboss/helgobox/doc/user-guide.md

     Max_ too low, otherwise your target value might get stuck.
   - The _Jump Min_ setting is more unconventional.
 If you raise _Jump Min_, this effectively
     enforces parameter jumps.
 It's like adjusting target values to a relative grid.
-- **Slowly approach if jump too big:** If you combine _Jump Max_ with enabling _Slowly approach if jump too big_, you gain a "Soft takeover" effect, as it is called in REAPER's built-in MIDI learn.
+- **Takeover mode:** ReaLearn provides multiple modes that decide how to proceed in situations when a target parameter jump is not allowed. *Important:* These modes only have an effect if you set _Jump Max_ to a small value (= forbid jumps).
+    - **Pick up:** Default mode as described above.
+This is the same as "Soft takeover" in REAPER's built-in MIDI learn.
-  In some other DAWs this is called "Scale mode".
-This is similar to "pick up" with the difference that the current target value will gradually "come your way".
-This results in pretty seemless target value adjustments but can feel weird at times because the target value can temporarily move in the opposite direction of the fader movement.
+    - **Long time no see:** This is similar to "Pick up" with the difference that the current target value will gradually "come your way".
+This results in seamless and fast reunification of control and target value but it can feel weird because the target value can temporarily move in the opposite direction of the fader movement.
+In older ReaLearn versions this was called "Slowly approach if jump too big".
+    - **Parallel:** With this mode, the target will simply follow your fader moves, in exactly the same tempo - without any scaling.
+Reunification only happens when both control and target value meet at the "borders".
+    - **Catch up:** This mode is sometimes called "Proportional" or "Value scaling" mode.
+It's like "Parallel" mode but the target value is allowed to move slower than the control value - hence the control can catch up (converge) faster.
 - **Control transformation (EEL):** This feature definitely belongs in the "expert" category.
 It allows you to write a formula that transforms incoming control values before they are passed on to the target.
 While very powerful because it allows for arbitrary transformations (velocity curves,